The Mouth-Body Connection

-Characteristics of periodontal disease is inflammation of the gum tissue, presence of disease-causing bacteria, and infection below the gum line.
+Some characteristics of periodontal disease are inflammation of the gum tissue, presence of disease-causing bacteria, and infection below the gum line.
 A host of problematic health issues may occur when infection and bacteria from the mouth spread throughout the body.
-By maintaining excellent oral hygiene and treating periodontal disease to reduce its progression, there are health benefits beyond preventing gum disease and bone loss.
-Proper oral hygience may help you prevent developing serious medical conditions.
+By maintaining excellent oral hygiene and treating periodontal disease to reduce its progression, you can avoid other health issues besides preventing gum disease and bone loss.
+Proper oral hygiene may help prevent serious medical conditions.

 Diabetes and Periodontal Disease

-Diabetes is a serious, incurable disease characterized by too much glucose, or sugar, in the blood, thickening of blood vessel walls, and the reduced ability to fight infections.
-Patients may experience diabetes in either one of two ways, Type I Diabetes, known as Insulin Dependent Diabetes Mellitus. or Type II Diabetes, knows as Non-Insulin Dependent Diabetes Mellitus.
-Type II diabetes presents when the body is unable to regulate insulin levels, meaning too much glucose remains in the blood.
+Diabetes is a serious, incurable disease involving too much glucose (sugar), in the blood, thickening of blood vessel walls, and the reduced ability to fight infections.
+Individuals may experience diabetes in either one of two ways, Type I Diabetes, known as Insulin Dependent Diabetes Mellitus, or Type II Diabetes, known as Non-Insulin Dependent Diabetes Mellitus.
+Type II diabetes occurs when the body is unable to regulate insulin levels, meaning too much glucose remains in the blood.
 Type I diabetes occurs when the pancreas cannot produce any insulin at all.
-Diabetes affects between 12 and 14 million Americans, and can lead to a variety of health issues, such as heart disease and stroke.
-Oftentimes, diabetes treatment focuses on controling blood sugar levels, blood cholesterol levels, and blood pressure known as the diabetic triad.
+Diabetes affects between 12 and 14 million Americans and can lead to a variety of health issues, such as heart disease and stroke.
+Oftentimes, diabetes treatment focuses on controlling blood sugar levels, blood cholesterol levels, and blood pressure, which are known as the Diabetic Triad.

 Medical and dental research has shown that people with diabetes are more likely to develop periodontal disease than people without diabetes.
-Patients with diabetes who experience insufficient blood sugar control also develop periodontal disease more frequently and more severely than those who manage their diabetes well.
-One of the best tests for blood sugar control is the Hemoglobin A-1-C blood test and some new guidelines have been established for this important test.
+People with diabetes who struggle with controlling their blood sugar also develop periodontal disease more frequently and more severely than those who manage their diabetes well.
+One of the best tests for blood sugar control is the Hemoglobin A-1-C blood test.

 The correlation between diabetes and periodontal disease is multifactorial.
-Patients with diabetes are more prone to experience all types of infections, including periodontal infections, as the diabetes slows circulation reducing the natural cleansing of the blood vessels and allowing bacteria to colonize.
-Also, by reducing the body’s resistance to infection, diabetes increases the probability of gum infections.
+Individuals with diabetes are more prone to experience all types of infections, including periodontal infections, since diabetes slows circulation thus reducing the natural cleansing of the blood vessel walls and allowing bacteria to colonize.
+Also, diabetes reduces the body’s resistance to infection and increases the probability of gum infections.

-With increasing levels of periodontal disease, patients with diabetes may experience elevated blood sugar levels thus increasing the amount of time their body functions with high blood sugars, rendering their ability to control their blood sugars more difficult.
-Dr. Noraian has had patients who claim their blood sugars control has improved once their periodontal disease has been treated.
-Furthermore, the bacteria responsible for periodontal disease thrive in the presence of high blood sugars which in turn leads to high glucose levels in saliva and the periodontal pockets which promote growth of the bacteria responsible for gum disease.
+With increasing levels of periodontal disease, people with diabetes may experience elevated blood sugar levels thus increasing the amount of time their body functions with high blood sugars, making their ability to control their blood sugar more difficult.
+Dr. Noraian has had patients claim their blood sugar control has improved once their periodontal disease has been treated.
+Furthermore, the bacteria responsible for periodontal disease thrive in the presence of high blood sugar which in turn leads to high glucose levels in saliva and the periodontal pockets, which promote growth of the bacteria responsible for gum disease.

-Earlier, we mentioned that there is a tendency for blood vessels to thicken with diabetes.
+It is important to know that there is a tendency for blood vessels to thicken with diabetes.
 Think of blood vessels as the plumbing the body needs to bring nutrition and repair to the body’s tissues as well as to remove waste products from the body.
-As the vessels thicken, the efficiency to provide nutrients and then remove waste become less effective.
-As a result, harmful waste products left in the mouth weaken the resistance of gum tissue, leading to infection and disease.
+As the vessels thicken, they become unable to efficiently provide nutrients and remove waste.
+As a result, the harmful waste products that are left in the mouth weaken the resistance of gum tissue, leading to infection and disease.

-For years, we have known that anyone who smokes or uses tobacco damages their oral and overall health, and it is particularly harmful to patients with diabetes.
-For example, patients with diabetes who smoke age 45 and older are 20 times more likely to develop periodontal disease than those who do not smoke.
+For years, periodontists have known that people who smoke or use tobacco damage their oral and overall health, and it is particularly harmful to people with diabetes.
+For example, people who 45 or older who smoke and have diabetes are 20 times more likely to develop periodontal disease than those who do not smoke.

-As part of the protocol at our office, we ask all of our patients to brush their teeth well for two minutes at a time with a soft or extra soft toothbrush, to floss their teeth every day, and to visit their dentist regularly; and it is especially important for patients with diabetes to practice these measures.
-If people don’t brush their teeth, harmful bacteria consumes the excess sugar and colonizes beneath the gum line.
+As part of the protocol at Dr. Noraian’s office, he and his staff ask that you brush yourr teeth for two minutes at a time twice a day with a soft or extra soft toothbrush,and to floss your teeth every day, and to visit your dentist regularly; it is especially important for his patients with diabetes to practice these measures.
+If you do not brush your teeth, harmful bacteria consume the excess sugar and colonize beneath the gum line.

 Heart Disease, Stroke and Periodontal Disease

-When fatty proteins and plaque buildup on the walls of a person’s arteries, coronary heart disease sets in and causes the arteries to narrow, constricting blood flow which reduces the flow of oxygen that your body’s tissues require to stay healthy.
-When oxygen is restricted to the heart, patients may experience shortness of breath, chest pain, and even heart attack.
+When fatty proteins and plaque form on the walls of a person’s arteries, coronary heart disease sets in and causes the arteries to narrow, constricting blood flow which reduces the flow of oxygen that a persons body tissue requires to stay healthy.
+When oxygen is restricted to the heart, a person may experience shortness of breath, chest pain, and even heart attack.

-Patients with periodontal disease are two times more likely to suffer coronary heart disease.
-Furthermore, periodontal disease may aggravate existing heart conditions and patients with periodontal disease have a higher chance of stroke.
-A stroke happens when the blood flow to the brain stops most commonly when a blood clot prevents blood from reaching the brain.
+People with periodontal disease are two times more likely to suffer coronary heart disease.
+Furthermore, periodontal disease may aggravate existing heart conditions, and patients with periodontal disease have a higher chance of stroke.
+A stroke happens when the blood flow to the brain stops, most commonly when a blood clot prevents blood from reaching the brain.

-As periodontal disease is caused by bacteria, these oral bacteria may enter the bloodstream and may attach to the fatty plaques in the coronary arteries.
-This attachment forms a blood clot and increases the risk of a variety of health issues including heart attack.
+Periodontal disease is caused by bacteria, and these oral bacteria may enter the bloodstream and may attach to the fatty plaques in the coronary arteries.
+This attachment forms a blood clot and increases the risk of a variety of health issues including heart attacks.

-We also mentioned that periodontal disease is caused by inflammation, which stimulates an increase in white blood cells and C-reactive proteins (CRP).
+Periodontal disease is involved with inflammation, which stimulates an increase in white blood cells and C-reactive proteins (CRP).
 CRP is a protein commonly associated with heart disease.
 When CRP increases in the body, it increases the body’s natural inflammatory response.
 Bacteria from periodontal disease may enter the bloodstream, causing the liver to produce extra CRP, which then leads to inflamed arteries and possibly blood clots.
 Inflamed arteries can lead to blockage, which give rise to heart attacks or strokes.